davidpagnon/Sports2D/README.md

 ### Advanced settings

-1. `pose_advanced`: These settings are only taken into account if OpenPose is used.
+1. `Config_demo.toml` → `pose_advanced`: These settings are only taken into account if OpenPose is used.
    1. `load_pose`: If you need to change some settings but have already run a pose estimation, you can set this to `true` in order to not regenerate the json pose files.

    2. `save_vid` and `save_img`: You can choose whether you want to save the resulting video and images.
 If set to `false`, only pose and angle `.csv` files will be generated.